HarkjinDev/Security/Reverse/HackMe/Level18/readme.md

   }
 }
 ```
-The point is that you need to input deadbeef in the check.
+The point is that you need to input deadbeef in the check to get sh.

 In the hint, I understood string[count] will be --count if input is 0x08.